 We considered important to calculate the size of crop production in Romania in economic terms.
 For this, we have chosen the following crops: wheat, maize, sunflower, rapeseed, potato.
 These are the predominant crops, that occupied more than 70% of arable land countrywide, in 2020.
-We calculated an average wighted SO value of crop production for the above mentioned five types of crops and for each county.
+We calculated an average wighted SO value of crop production for the above mentioned five types of crops and for each country.
 Our results show a national total crop output value of 4.46 billion EUR in terms of Standard Output in Romania.
-The county with the highest crop production was: Braşov with 0.02 billion EUR.
+The country with the highest crop production value was Dolj: 0.26 billion EUR, while the country with the lowest level of crop production was: Braşov with 0.02 billion EUR.